54321 Method: Anxiety Relief by 5-4-3-2-1 Grounding Technique Exercise

 We perceive our surroundings and connect to the present moment through our five senses - sight, smell, hearing, taste, and touch.
 When we’re feeling anxious, we’re not able to feel connected to the stimulation we are receiving from these five senses.
 It’s almost as if our attention is diverted away from it, and toward whatever thought is occupying our mind.

-The 54321 Technique engages our five senses, and through this deliberate shift of attention, we can connect with the present moment.
-In simple words, in a 5-senses meditation, you bring your focus to your sensory experience in the here-and-now by naming things you can see, touch, hear, smell and taste.
-It’s an easy practice you can do anytime, anywhere you are.
+The 54321 mindfulness exercise engages our five senses, and through this deliberate shift of attention, we can connect with the present moment.
+In simple words, in a 5 senses grounding technique, you bring your focus to your sensory experience in the here and now by naming things you can see, touch, hear, smell and taste.

 Let’s do it together right now…